-1. School Building that has outlived its useful life (A.R.S. §15-2041.G)
+1. School Building that has outlived its useful life (A.R.S. §41-5741(G))

 The district requests staff to review the space to see if it has outlived its useful life.
-If the Board approves the staff recommendation, the space is removed from the database.
-The district's capital plan is then analyzed without the removed space.
+If the Board determines that the space has outlived its useful life, the space is removed from the database.
+The district's capital plan is then analyzed.
 Additional square footage is only approved if the district falls below the Minimum School Facility Adequacy Guidelines within two years.
 This is not considered replacement space.

-2. District reduction of square footage (A.R.S. §15-341.G)
+2. District reduction of square footage (A.R.S. §15-341(G))

-The statute requires the district governing board to obtain Board approval prior to taking any action that would reduce pupil square footage.
+The statute requires the district governing board to obtain the Division of School Facilities Oversight Board approval prior to taking any action that would reduce pupil square footage.
 A reduction of pupil square footage includes demolishing or selling a school building or school site, or changing a building's grade configuration.
 Pupil square footage is defined as space that generates student capacity for a district.
 Excluded space does not generate capacity, and therefore Board approval is not required for the reduction of excluded space.

-To request a reduction of square footage, the district submits a letter to the SFB identifying the building(s) using the four-digit building number(s) as assigned in the Districtwide Building Report (Building Inventory), and explains why the district wishes to remove or reconfigure the space.
-This letter must be accompanied by a district governing board resolution requesting the change.
+To request a reduction of square footage, the district submits a district governing board resolution to the Division of School Facilities identifying the school name, building number(s) using the four-digit building number(s) as assigned in the Districtwide building inventory, grade configuration as assigned in the districtwide building inventory, and explains why the district wishes to remove or reconfigure the space.
 An analysis and recommendation will be presented to the Board.
 Some criteria that staff and the Board may consider when making its decision include: